đź’ˇKEY TAKEAWAYS

 Driving Under the Influence (DUI)

 Driving under the influence of alcohol, drugs, or a combination of both is a criminal offense in Colorado.
-Depending on whether it is a first offense, involves injury, or includes aggravating factors like a high blood alcohol content, DUI charges may be classified as misdemeanors or felonies.
-Penalties may include mandatory jail, license revocation, substance abuse treatment, and the installation of an ignition interlock device.
+Depending on what offense number it is, involves injury, or includes aggravating factors like a high blood alcohol content, DUI charges may be classified as misdemeanors or felonies.
+Penalties may include mandatory jail, license revocation, substance abuse treatment, and probation.

 If you have been cited for a serious traffic offense, it may be more than just a ticket—it could be a criminal charge with lasting consequences.
 Jail time, license suspension, and a permanent mark on your record could all be on the line.
 At The Law Offices of Susan Deschler, we understand how much is at stake, and we are prepared to protect your rights at every step of the process.
 Contact us today to discuss your case and take the first step toward protecting your rights and your future.
 We take a strategic approach to every case we handle, customizing our representation to the specific facts of your case.